Here are the most offensive jokes from the 'Deadpool 2' Comic-Con panel

 Another audience member asked him which of his movies he hated more: Green Lantern or X-Men Origins: Wolverine, which featured a version of Reynolds as Deadpool that no one — even Reynolds liked very much.

 “Both have kind of been an endless wellspring of awesome jokes for Deadpool,” Reynolds said.
 “Both were amazing experiences.
-I had a ball shooting them … But yeah, they’re both pretty bad.”
+I had a ball shooting them.… But yeah, they’re both pretty bad.”

 Creepy Baby Legs Animation